Robert Devereux, 2nd Earl of Essex: Poetry

 Like many other Elizabethan aristocrats Essex was a competent lyric poet, who also participated in court entertainments.
 He engaged in literary as well as political feuds with his principal enemies, including Walter Raleigh.
 His poem "Muses no more but mazes" attacks Raleigh's influence over the queen.

 Other lyrics were written for masques, including the sonnet "Seated between the old world and the new" in praise of the queen as the moral power linking Europe and America, who supports "the world oppressed" like the mythical Atlas.
 During his disgrace, he also wrote several bitter and pessimistic verses.
 His longest poem, "The Passion of a Discontented Mind" (beginning "From silent night..."), is a penitential lament, probably written while imprisoned awaiting execution.

 Several of Essex's poems were set to music.
 English composer John Dowland set a poem called "Can she excuse my wrongs with virtue's cloak?" in his 1597 publication First Booke of Songs: these lyrics have been attributed to Essex, largely on the basis of the dedication of "The Earl of Essex's Galliard", an instrumental version of the same song.
 Dowland also sets the opening verses of Essex's poem "The Passion of a Discontented Mind" ("From silent night") in his 1612 collection of songs.
 Orlando Gibbons set lines from the poem in the same year.
 Settings of Essex's poems "Change thy minde" (set by Richard Martin) and "To plead my faith" (set by Daniel Bacheler) are published in A Musicall Banquet (1610), a collection of songs edited by Robert Dowland.

+Issue

+In 1590, he secretly married Frances Walsingham, daughter of Francis Walsingham and widow of Philip Sidney, by whom he had several children, three of whom survived into adulthood.
+Frances also experienced stillbirths in 1596 and 1598.